-THE UNDERSIGNED respectfuly informs his old friends and customers, that he has purchased his brother's interest in the he has purchased its brotter's interest in the

-above establishment, ind the concern will hereafter be conducted by himself exclusively.
-He

-has just received and offers for sale the

-largest and most extensive assortment

-ment of FANCY STOVES everintro
+THE UNDERSIGNED respectfuly informs his old friends and customers, that he has purchased his brother's interest in the above establishment, nd the concern will hereafter be conducted by himself exclusively.
+He has just received and offers for sale the largest and most extensive assortment ment of FANCY STOVES ever introduced into this market.

-ware or sale by McKELVY, NEAL & Co.

-ment of FANCY STOVES everintro-duced into this market.
-Stovepipe and Tinware coustantly on hand and manufactured to order.
-All kinds of re-pairing done, as usual, on short notice, The patronage of old friencs and new cus-tomers is respectfully solicited.
+Stovepipe and Tinware coustantly on band and manufactured to order.
+All kinds of repairing done, as usual, on short notice,

+The patronage of old frience and new customers is respectfully solicited.

+M. RUPERT-

 Bloomsburg, Jan.
-12, 1853. tf.
-TRON STEEL, and every kind of Har
+12, 1853.
+If.

-Philad'a, and Reading R. R. TERRIBLE DISCLOSURES GRATIS, GRATIS, GRATIS, GRATIS,
+BLOOMSBURG.
+DIFFICULT repairing warranted; tacles and glasses for speciacles; gl for honting cased watches, and other valerial for sale.

+SUMMER ARRANGEMENT. -- 1855.

-JMMER ARRANGEMENT. --- 1855. --Great Northern and Western U. S. Mai
+Great Northern and Western U. S. Mail

 Speed increased and fare reduced.
-Speed increased and yare recuced.
-Little Schuylkill, Cattawissa, Sunbury and Erie, Williamsport and Elmira Railroad.
+Speed increased and fare reduced.

+Little Schuylkıll, Cattawissa, Sunbury and

+Erie, Williamsport and Elmira Railroad.

 Through to Buffalo, in 16 hours.

 "Niagara Falls, '16 "

 "Detroit, '24 "

 "Chicago, '34 "

 "St. Louis, '43 "

-Ticket Office-N. W. corner Sixth and Chestnut streets, and Philadelphia and Reading R. R. Depot, corner of Broad and Ninth streets.
+"Ticket Glice-N. W. corner Sixth and

+Chestnut streets, and Philadelphia and Reading R. R. Depot, corner of Broad and Ninth

 streets.
-On and after Monday, May 7th, Three Passenger Trains will leave the Philadelphia and Reading Railroad Depot, corner of Broad and Vine streets, daily, (Sunday's excepted,) as
+On and after Monday, May 7th, Three Passenger Trains will leave the Philadelphia and Reading Railtoad Depot, corner of Broadend Vine streets, daily, (Sunday's excepted,) as follows: